 Exhibit number Description 1.1 Form of Underwriting Agreement.
 3.1 Certificate of Incorporation of the Registrant as currently in effect.
 3.2 Certificate of Amendment of Certificate of Incorporation of the Registrant.
 3.3 Form of Amended and Restated Certificate of Incorporation of Registrant, to be in effect prior to the completion of this offering.
 3.4 Bylaws of the Registrant, as currently in effect.
 3.5 Form of Amended and Restated Bylaws of the Registrant, to be in effect prior to the completion of this offering.
 4.1 Specimen Common Stock Certificate.
-4.2 Form of Representative Warrant.
-5.1 Opinion of Goodwin Procter LLP.
-10.1# 2020 Stock Option and Incentive Plan and form of award agreements thereunder.
+4.2 Form of Representative Warrant 5.1 Opinion of Goodwin Procter LLP.
+10.1# 2020 Stock Option and Grant Plan and form of award agreements thereunder.
 10.2# 2021 Stock Option and Incentive Plan, and form of award agreements thereunder.
 10.3# Senior Executive Cash Incentive Bonus Plan.
 10.4# Form of Indemnification Agreement between the Registrant and each of its executive officers.
 10.5# Form of Indemnification Agreement between the Registrant and each of its directors.
-10.6† Exclusive Patent License Agreement by and between TransCode Therapeutics, Inc. and The General Hospital Corporation, d/b/a Massachusetts General Hospital, dated as of October 26, 2018.
-10.7† First Amendment to Exclusive Patent License Agreement by and between TransCode Therapeutics, Inc. and The General Hospital Corporation, d/b/a Massachusetts General Hospital, dated as of October 30, 2020.
-10.8# 2021 Employee Stock Purchase Plan.
-10.9# Employment Agreement, dated as of March 24, 2021, by and Between TransCode Therapeutics, Inc. and Robert Michael Dudley.
-10.10# Letter Agreement, dated as of March 24, 2021, by and Between TransCode Therapeutics, Inc. and Robert Michael Dudley.
-10.11# Employment Agreement, dated as of March 24, 2021, by and Between TransCode Therapeutics, Inc. and Thomas A. Fitzgerald.
-10.12# Letter Agreement, dated as of March 24, 2021, by and Between TransCode Therapeutics, Inc. and Thomas A. Fitzgerald.
+10.6# Non-Employee Director Compensation Policy.
+10.7† Exclusive Patent License Agreement by and between TransCode Therapeutics, Inc. and The General Hospital Corporation, d/b/a Massachusetts General Hospital, dated as of October 26, 2018.
+10.8† First Amendment to Exclusive Patent License Agreement by and between TransCode Therapeutics, Inc. and The General Hospital Corporation, d/b/a Massachusetts General Hospital, dated as of October 30, 2020.
 23.1 Consent of Withum Smith+Brown, PC.
 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page to this registration statement).

-^{} Previously filed.
+^{} To be filed by amendment.